Invisible Languages of the LLM Universe: Discussion

-Digital Language Rights should extend existing linguistic human rights frameworks into digital domains.
-Just as the Universal Declaration of Linguistic Rights (1996) establishes rights to use one's language in education and public life, contemporary frameworks must recognize rights to digital language resources, AI services in one's language, and participation in knowledge production digitized by platforms.

-International funding mechanisms should prioritize Invisible Giants over Fading Voices for digital investment.
-While all endangered languages merit documentation, the 2,000 Invisible Giants offer highest social return on investment -- millions of speakers exist who could immediately benefit from digital resources.
-This is not abandoning Fading Voices but strategically allocating limited resources where impact potential is greatest.

-\textbf{For Researchers}: Methodological decolonization requires fundamental shifts in how we conduct research.
+\paragraph{For Researchers} Methodological decolonization requires fundamental shifts in how we conduct research.
 Co-designing studies with speaker communities rather than extracting data, compensating language consultants at professional rates, sharing model weights and tools with communities providing training data, publishing in open-access venues with translations into studied languages -- these practices should become norms, not exceptions.
+Evaluating research impact by community-defined outcomes (language vitality metrics, economic benefits, cultural continuity) rather than only academic citations would better align incentives with social benefit.
+Research excellence should incorporate community endorsement as a criterion, recognizing that scholarship about marginalized communities should serve those communities' self-determined goals.
+Funding agencies could accelerate these shifts by requiring visibility impact assessments for digitization grants -- explicitly addressing how proposed work will or will not narrow representation gaps -- and prioritizing proposals co-designed with affected language communities over top-down ones.